simon-tanna/T1A3_Terminal_Application/README.md

 ### 1.4 App Usage

 The user will interact with elements of Football Shootout by means of text input (eg. entering the team name) and selection prompts created by the tty-prompt Ruby gem.
 Each selection will return a response based upon a randomly generated variable and ultimately decide who winse the game.

+### 1.5 Ruby Gems

+The following Ruby Gems are to be used in the application:

+* [bundler](https://github.com/rubygems/rubygems/) - This gem is used to collate, manage and install other Ruby gems used by the program.
+It provides a fast and efficent method of installing all required gems for the user upon launch of the game via the run_app.sh file.

+* [tty-prompt](https://github.com/piotrmurach/tty-prompt/) - 'tty-prompt' is used to create simple and error free selection options for the user of the application.
+The selected options will directly impact the in-game result, therefore this gem is considered to be essential to the operation of Football Shootout.

+* [colorize](https://github.com/fazibear/colorize/) - In order to make the terminal interface engaging and to add meaning to elements of on screen text, 'colorize' has been implemented throughout the game

+* [tty-progressbar](https://github.com/piotrmurach/tty-progressbar) - The developer is using 'tty-progressbar' to create heigtened sense of anticipation to the user experience.

+* [faker](https://github.com/faker-ruby/faker/) - 'faker' is being used to create a fresh roster of players for the bot teams at each game launch.
+Its implementation is designed to give the user a unique experienve each time they play.

+* [artii](https://github.com/miketierney/artii/) - In order to present a visually engaging text for the user, 'artii' is used to convert plain text to ascii art on screen.

+* [tty-font](https://github.com/piotrmurach/tty-font) - 'tty-font' is to be used on the occassion when a smaller ascii font is required.

 ## 2. Features